Who encourages you?

 Three types of Encouragers

 The Accountability Partner: This is someone who holds your feet to the fire and keeps you grounded.
 They are task oriented and they help you stay on schedule with your goals and dreams.
 They give you a gentle push when you get off track and they don’t let you wander far a field.
-Their support is concrete, dependable and based on understanding your core values.
+Their support is concrete, dependable and based on understanding the steps necessary to create your future.

 The Visionary: This is one of the most difficult roles to play and yet one of the most vital.
 They are honest but motivational.
 Careful not to stir up resentment, blame or ill-will they provide critical objective feedback all the while keeping your best interest and future goals in mind.
 They don’t discount the hard road ahead and the effort you will need to put forth, but they never lose sight of you and your potential.
 As one client said to me after a session, “I appreciate our time together because you make me think and look at things in a different way.
 While I love my friends dearly, they tend to sympathize with my problem and I leave just feeling even more sorry for myself.
 After I talk with you, I have a plan for changing the way I do things.”
 The visionary sees with clarity the future that is calling you and they hold that space for you even when you are most discouraged.